-Top 5 Questions For Your Doctor
+Top 5 Questions For Your Doctor about PF

 What is pulmonary fibrosis?

 Pulmonary fibrosis (PF) is a disease marked by scarring of the tissue inside and between the air sacs in the lungs.
 When the scar forms, the tissue becomes stiff and thicker.
 This makes it harder for oxygen to pass through the walls of the air sac into the bloodstream.
 Once the lung tissue becomes scarred, the damage cannot be reversed.
 In most cases, there is no known cause for the disease.
-There are many causes of pulmonary fibrosis, such as inhalation of toxic dusts.
-However in many cases there is no identifiable cause, this is usually called "idiopathic" pulmonary fibrosis, although your doctor may use other names such as "usual interstitial pneumonia."
+There are many causes of pulmonary fibrosis, such as inhalation of toxic dust.
+However in many cases, there is no identifiable cause, this is usually called "idiopathic" pulmonary fibrosis, although your doctor may use other names such as "usual interstitial pneumonia."

 Am I at risk for pulmonary fibrosis?

-The list of substances and conditions that can lead to pulmonary fibrosis is long, and includes environmental and occupational exposures such as tobacco smoke, autoimmune disorders, and certain medications.
+The list of substances and conditions that can lead to pulmonary fibrosis is long and includes environmental and occupational exposures such as tobacco smoke, autoimmune disorders, and certain medications.
 Idiopathic pulmonary fibrosis sometimes runs in families, so a genetic component is suspected.
 Talk to your doctor about your work and health history, and be sure to mention if you have family members with IPF.

 What are the symptoms of pulmonary fibrosis?